DevenSuji/MasteringTerraform/Notes.md

     - Resource syntax needs to be followed here.
     - Resource behaviour.
 How terraform handles the resources declarations.
     - Provisioners: Once the object is created by the resource block, then the provisioners can kick in to perform the post configuration.

+Do note that Terraform Block and the Provider Block sits in the c1-versions.tf and Resource Block sits in the c2-versions.tf.

 #### 2. Variables Block
 * <b>Input Variables Block:</b>
 * <b>Output Values Block:</b>